HISTORY

 Kristi Marleau

-Kristi has been employed as an evaluation associate
+was employed as an evaluation associate at DRA beginning

-at DRA since December 2001.
-She brings to the team an
+in December 2001.
+She brought to the team an

 expertise in all things mathematical.
 Kristi received